PELAB-LiU/Text2VQL/README.md

 The repository is structured as follows:
 * The `dataset_construction` contains all the procedures to generate the synthetic dataset of VQL-NL pairs.
 * The `training` folder contains all the scripts to fine-tune open-source LLMs using the synthetic dataset.
-* The `results` contains the results presented in the paper and the scripts needed to execute the testing framework of the paper.
+* The `results` contains the results presented in the paper and the scripts needed to execute the testing framework.
-* The `eclipse-rdp` folder contains the docker set-up for the java scripts.
+* The `eclipse-rdp` folder contains the docker set-up for the Java scripts.

 ## Running everything
 To reproduce the full paper, the order is the following:
-1. Run the scripts of `eclipse-rdp` to build the docker image.
+1. Run the scripts of `eclipse-rdp` to build the docker image and run the container.
 2. Run the scripts of `dataset_construction`.
 3. Run the scripts of `training`.
 4. Run the scripts of `results`.